Part ofClaude Comparison: Which AI Should You Actually Use?

 What about benchmarks?

 The honest answer for 2026: the benchmark gap between frontier models is narrow, and it flips with every release cycle.
-Claude leads on real-world software-engineering suites like SWE-bench Pro; GPT-5-class models post excellent scores on math and multimodal reasoning.
+Claude leads on real-world software-engineering suites like SWE-bench Pro; GPT-5-class models post excellent scores on math and multimodal reasoning — and the picture stays just as mixed when you widen the field to Gemini and Grok.
 Both are far past "good enough" for everyday tasks.

-That's why this comparison focuses on workflow fit instead of leaderboard decimals.
+That's why asking is Claude better than ChatGPT on benchmark scores alone misses the point.
+This comparison focuses on workflow fit instead of leaderboard decimals.
 A 2-point benchmark edge won't change your output.
 Whether your assistant can hold a 400-page document, generate an image, run your test suite, or speak out loud — that changes your output.

 Pricing: effectively a tie, until it isn't